boundtotheearth/tp/docs/UserGuide.md

 Each project can also contain several tasks, each with the same information as a project.

 When you first open Momentum, you will see all the projects being tracked in Momentum.
-You can then view the tasks for each project separately using the [view command](#viewing-a-projects-tasks-view)]
+You can then view the tasks for each project separately using the [view command](#viewing-a-projects-tasks-view).

 <div markdown="block" class="alert alert-info">